ciiram/dsa-abuja-demo/README.md

 The aim is to use these data to help plan farming activities such as irrigation and fungicide application.

 The sensors are connected to a [Nucleo F446re](https://os.mbed.com/platforms/ST-Nucleo-F446RE/) development board running code contained in this [repo](https://github.com/ciiram/nyeri-coffee).

+The notebook in this repo takes you through a regression analysis using the coffee data.